Restaurants in Loggia

 Tip: No reservations.
 Arrive by 12:30 lunch or 19:30 dinner.
 Cash works fastest; service is fast and direct.

-FUD Bottega Sicula on Piazza Olivella in Palermo runs a Sicilian-ingredient burger and hot-dog room, Modica beef in the patties, Nebrodi cured meats and house craft beer on tap.
+FUD Bottega Sicula on Piazza Olivella in Palermo runs a Sicilian-ingredient burger and hot-dog room, Modica beef in the patties, Nebrodi cured meats.

 Signature: Shek burger (Modica beef), Nebrodi sausage hot dog, Sicilian fries